jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme_template.txt

 Unpack the dowloaded package somewhere

 For Windows users:
-- JMSToolBox is packaged with Java JRE 1.8 (32 or 64 bits)
+- JMSToolBox is packaged with Java JRE 11 64 bits (Adopt OpenJDK/J9)

 For linux:
-- have a 32 or 64 bits JRE (1.8+) version, depending of the JMSToolBox version you are using, present on the execution path
+- set a 64 bits JRE (11+) on the execution path
 - in the JMSToolBox folder: make the JMSToolBox executable (ie chmod u+x JMSToolBox)
 - start JMSToolBox: ./JMSToolBox

 For Mac OS X users:
-- have a 64 bits JRE (1.8+) present on the execution path
+- have a 64 bits JRE (11+) present on the execution path
 - in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
 - start JMSToolBox